pellsson/aoc2021/README.md

-# Adevent of Code 2021 - On an NES
+# Advent of Code 2021 - On an NES
-Dumbest fucking idea I've had to date.
-I am not enjoying this even remotely.
-At this point it is just a compulsive nightmarish obsession to complete the stupid challenge.

 ![AoC 2021](intro.png)

+Quest to complete Advent of Code 2021 on a unmodified 8-bit NES.

-Should (and does) run an on an unmodified NES.
+Should (and does) run on physical hardware.
 Uses MMC1 with 0x2000 (+0x800) bytes of RAM.
 Some of the challenges take **way** over an hour to compute the answer for.
 Does **not** work with PowerPAK (dont know why and at this point, I dont care).
-Does work on physical hardware.

 If you hate yourself and want to watch it for the serveral hours it takes to complete, just:

 1) `(cd nesasmsrc && gcc *.c -o ../nesasm-fix)` to build the modified (required) nesasm version.
 2) `./build.sh`
-3) Run it and wait a short eternity for the hot garbage to finish.
-Tune is pretty cool, ripped from [here](https://www.bilibili.com/video/BV1nh411f77p/).
-However, the music does not loop so the vast majority of execution is spent in silent anguish.
+3) Run it and wait the brief eternity for it to finish.
+Tune awesome christmas tune was ripped from [here](https://www.bilibili.com/video/BV1nh411f77p/).
+The music does not loop so the vast majority of execution is spent in silent anguish.

 **EDIT:** I just added the ROM image...

-## Write up

-### Day 1
-Wow, fun.
-Simple.
-This will be a breeze.
-I'll add music and a title screen.
-Holy shit so much fun.

-### Day 2
-Still fun.
-Not much to add.

-### Day 3
-Alright.
-This is a challenge.
-Good format.
-Having fun.
-Easy enough.

-### Day 4
-Mmm ok.
-Fun.
-Easy.

-### Day 5
-FUCK.

-### Day 6
-Ah ok.
-Maybe day 5 was just poorly adapted for the NES.
-This is ezpzlemonsqueeze.

-### Day 7+
-FUUUUUUUUUUUUUUUUUUUK.
+Just load in in your favorite emulator or write to cart.

+**Days completed:** 1,2,3,4,5,6,7,8,9,10.